mneia-gr/mneia-isbn/README.md

 ### Special Methods ###

-There are [dunder](https://www.pythonmorsels.com/every-dunder-method/) methods for converting an ISBN instance to a string, getting the ISBN length, and getting a representation in an internactive Python shell.
+There are [dunder](https://www.pythonmorsels.com/every-dunder-method/) methods for converting an ISBN instance to a string, getting the ISBN length, getting a representation in an internactive Python shell, and checking for ISBN equality.
 Examples:

 ```python
 isbn = ISBN("9789605031114")